Real Tools. Real Code. Real Fun.

 Your fellow engineers will be beginner and intermediate-level, high school aged students.
 Rising freshman through graduating seniors are eligible to attend Upperline.
-While some may have had previous experience coding, the majority are new to software engineering.
-Classes are co-ed, and course work a mixture of individual and group work.
+While some may have had previous coding experience, the majority are new to software engineering.
+Classes are co-ed, and our immersive course work is a mixture of individual and group work.

 I don't have any programming experience.
 Can I still attend an Upperline class this summer?

 Yes, absolutely!
 All of our courses were designed to support and challenge beginners and experienced coders alike.
 If you've never written a line of code, we're ready to teach your from the very start.
 With Upperline, you'll learn the core components of computational thinking and coding best-practices.

 I've already taken AP computer science or other CS courses.
-Is this class for me?
+Is Upperline for me?